Corresation/GGLGuide/Introduction/02_Observations.md

 - Your bot learns from what it sees, so include important info
 - The observation size must stay constant during training
 - AdvancedObs is a good starting point for beginners

-## NEXT SECTION

-Move to the next section when you understand what an Obs is.